mariasr3/pytprot/README.md

 ```
 chmod +x ./path/to/pytprot/pytprot.py
+chmod +x ./path/to/pytprot/pytprot_dash.py
 ```

-Once this is done, we can just run _pytprot_ from any directory within the system with:
+Once this is done, we can just run _pytprot_, and is Dash GUI, from any directory within the system with:

 ```
 pytprot.py -i input/path -o output/path